CuriousLearner/django-phone-verify/docs/usage.rst

     urlpatterns = default_router.urls

-.. note:: It is recommended that you should verify the phone number of users before their registration.
+**NOTE**: It is recommended that you should verify the phone number of users before their registration.

 Case 2: Verify phone number at the time of user registration
 ************************************************************

-This is the case when you choose to integrate your user registration process with OTP verification.
+This is the case when you choose to integrate your user registration process with phone number verification.

-It can be achieved by overriding the default `verify` view of `phone_verify.api.VerificationViewSet`.
-Following a code example to achieve the same.

-.. note:: Here, you'll first register a phone number using `/api/phone/register` and then will use the modified functionality of endpoint `/api/phone/verify` to create a user on successfull verification of the phone number.
+**NOTE**: Here, you'll first register a phone number using ``/api/phone/register`` and then, will use the endpoint ``/api/phone/verify_and_register`` to create a user on successful verification of the phone number.

-- Add a default router in `api_urls` to redirect on one of your custom viewset:
+- Add a default router in *urls* to redirect on one of your custom viewset:

 .. code-block:: python

-    # In api_urls.py
+    # In urls.py

     from rest_framework.routers import DefaultRouter
     from yourapp.api import YourCustomViewSet